lowRISC/opentitan/doc/ug/dv_methodology/index.md

 Unlike code coverage, functional coverage requires the designer and/or DV engineer to write additional cover points and covergroups.
 For this reason functional coverage is sometimes referred to as explicit coverage.
-Cover points and covergroups are more complex constructs that capture whether signals (that reflect the current state of the design) have met an interesting set or a sequence of values (often called corner cases)
+Cover points and covergroups are more complex constructs that capture whether signals (that reflect the current state of the design) have met an interesting set or a sequence of values (often called corner cases).
 These constructs also allow us to capture whether multiple scenarios have occurred simultaneously through crosses.
 This is also often referred to as cross coverage.
 These constructs are typically encapsulated in a class and are sometimes referred to as the 'functional coverage model'.